Princess Sophia: Suffragettes and Women’s Votes

 Watch our film Sophia – A Princess for All, which was created as part of the project.

 The Women’s Centenary Fund supports projects that encourage women to become leaders in their communities, celebrate the lives of prominent suffragettes and increase young people’s engagement with democracy.

 Photos of some of our activity are can be found on our Flickr image archive – here’s a taster below:

 More about our project

-On 18 November 1910, known as Black Friday, she led a 400-strong demonstration to Parliament together with Mrs Pankhurst.
+On 18 November 1910, known as Black Friday, Sophia Duleep Singh led a 400-strong demonstration to Parliament together with Mrs Pankhurst.
 As clashes broke out between the police and protestors, over 150 women were physically assaulted.
 Sophia also belonged to the Women’s Tax Resistance League, whose slogan was ‘No Vote, No Tax’.
 Her refusal to pay tax led to her prosecution several times and some of her valuable possessions were impounded.
-Her story has been recently been highlighted nationally and the Royal Mail have issued a stamp featuring Sophia Duleep Singh to mark 100 years since the Representation of the People Act.
+Her story has been recently been highlighted nationally and the Royal Mail issued a stamp featuring Sophia Duleep Singh to mark 100 years since the Representation of the People Act.

-The theme of the project will really help in engaging these groups, focusing on UK democracy and participation.
 ECDP are keen increase awareness of the story of Sophia we hope to educate, celebrate her achievements and be a figure head role model and inspiration.